 E-Briefing.
 Please note the following e-briefing does not replace the verbal briefing to take place on Sunday 8 April 2018 adjacent to the start / finish line.
 This information is given as an advance information service to prepare competitors for the rules and regulations and general conduct of the event.
 Read through these briefing notes carefully as they will provide you with a guide.

 Introduction.
 The Bunbury 3 Waters Running Festival are well known for its relaxed friendly atmosphere which is perfect for the first timer who’s looking for a no-pressure race, yet is still a course that is challenging to the experienced distance runner.
 The course weaves itself along the shores of Bunbury’s natural aquatic scenery!

 Race Registration.
-Race registration is compulsory for all competitors and will take place on-line only for all events.
-The 5km and 10km event entries can also be taken on Saturday 8 April (between 11am and 5pm).
+Race registration is compulsory for all competitors and will take place on-line only for the half, full and ultra marathons.
+The 5km and 10km event entries can be done on-line and also on Saturday 7 April (between 11am and 5pm) at the Bunbury runners Clubrooms.
 No registrations will be accepted on race day .
 No substitutions or transfer of entries will be allowed.
 All participants must display their race number prominently and anyone not displaying a valid race bib will not be permitted on the event course.

 Race Bibs and Timing.
 The event bib must be displayed at all times.
 Do not cover your event bib with a jumper or shirt.
 Do not damage the chip that is located on the reverse of you bib as this will result in the timing system not recording your time.

 Start Times The Ultra Marathon commences at 6:30 with an 8km loop then the 42 marathon follows.
 The Marathon commences at 7am.
 The Half Marathon and Half marathon walk start at 8am, the 10 km event starts at 8:10am and the 5km event at 8:20am.
 Briefings will be given 20 minutes before each event.